Causal Inference on Process Graphs, Part I: The Structural Equation Process Representation: Introduction

 The infinite time series graph can be contracted along its temporal axis by forgetting the time-lags of the direct causal influences.
 The reduced graph is a finite graph over the set of processes and is sometimes called the summary graph \cite{assad2022timeseries, peters2017elements}.
-Due to possible auto-dependencies, some notions of the summary graph may contain self-edges (edges pointing from a node to itself).
-In this work, we refer to the process graph as the summary graph without self-edges.
+To visualise possible auto-dependencies explicitly, the summary graph typically contains self-edges (edges pointing from a node to itself).
+In this work, we focus on the closely related \emph{process graph} which is simply the summary graph without explicitly drawn self-edges.
+We emphasize however that this is just a matter of convenience for model representation and graphical computation, and the SVAR processes under investigation are assumed to exhibit autodependence as usual.
 In general, the process graph is considerably less complex than the time series graph, as there are infinitely many possible time series graphs which collapse into the same process graph.

-Inferring the causal structure of time series models from observational data has been subject to extensive research.
+\paragraph{Advantages of process graph models} Inferring the causal structure of time series models from observational data has been subject to extensive research.
 This research includes the classical and widely known concept of Granger Causality \cite{granger1969investigating} and its frequency version \cite{geweke1982measurement, geweke1984measures}.
 More recent approaches, like \cite{runge2019inferring, runge2019detecting, runge2020discovering, gerhardus2020high}, are based on the aforementioned time series SCMs.
 The latter methods are designed to discover the full time series graph.
-Methods related to Granger Causality (GC), however, seek to discover the less complex summary graph.
+Methods related to Granger Causality (GC) as well as some more recent approaches such as \cite{manten2024signature}, seek to discover the less complex summary graph, a goal that is slightly more humble and therefore easier to achieve.